airhorns/muffin/Readme.md

     muffin.statFiles(files, options = {})

 Logs SLOC counts to the console for all the files included in the `files` (`Array`) option.
 Plays nice with both CoffeeScript and JavaScript.
 Needs (and checks) for a valid Perl > 5.3 installation to count lines.
 Accepts a `fields` option, which is a declarative array of string names of fields to be included in the output.
-Availabel fields are `filename`, `filetype`, `sloc`, `blank`, `comment`, size`, and `modified`.
+Available fields are `filename`, `filetype`, `sloc`, `blank`, `comment`, size`, and `modified`. `statFiles` can also compare the given files across refs in git by passing it the `compare` and `compareFields` option.
+It will then prompt the user for the fields to compare, clone and checkout the two versions in a temp directory, and report the different stats in the same table.

     muffin.doccoFile(file, options)